impredicative/urltitle/README.md

 An error is expected to raise the `urltitle.URLTitleError` exception; a title will then not be returned.
 This is by design.

-## To do
-* Implement custom handling for some non-HTML content types such as PDF, etc.